Bath Christmas Market: Top Stalls, Food and Festivities to Check Out

 A favourite for many regulars, you'll find them in Kingston Parade.

-Think handmade wreaths, scents of winter spices and plenty of gifting ideas.
-Ones that won't feel mass-produced.
-One of those stands you spot by smell before sight.
+Think handmade wreaths of scents of winter spices and plenty of gifting ideas.
+These given as gifts will be well received.
+And it is too, one of those stands you spot by smelling it before you see it.

 Shires Yard

-Shires Yard (Just Off Milsom Place): Not a stall, but absolutely worth detouring through.
+Shires Yard (Just Off Milsom Place): Not a stall but absolutely worth detouring through.
 This little courtyard is lined with independents and small eateries.
 A relaxed vibe and too, where you’ll grab one of the best photos of Bath Abbey’s spire.
-A quick wander, but definitely memorable.
+A wander off Bath's Christmas Market path but definitely memorable.

-Bath Christmas Market is a mission for your taste buds as much as your gift list.
+Bath Christmas Market is a mission for your gift list as much as your taste buds.

 Ciccio’s Kitchen

-Cannoli you won’t want to share.
-They even have vegan options, so no one gets left out.
+There's is Cannoli you won’t want to share.
+They've even got vegan options, so no one is left out.
 The smell alone lures you in from metres away.
 And I'm particularly enticed by the pistachio flavour.

 And who says you've got to eat your cannoli on the spot?
 The cannoli from Ciccio's Kitchen has so much crunch that two days on, they still eat as the day I bought them.
 Well, what's left of them.